 We built Fileson to meet all four from day one, not because the market demanded it in 2019, but because the regulation required it.
 Six years later, the market is catching up.
 The fines are getting larger, the enforcement actions more frequent, and the questions from procurement teams more pointed.

-If your current file sharing provider holds your encryption keys, you have a compliance risk.
+If your current collaboration platform holds your encryption keys, you have a compliance risk.
 It may be an acceptable one for your organisation.
 But you should know it exists, and you should make that choice deliberately rather than by default.